 One of the oldest cities in South America, it was built in 1525 by the Spanish.
 Perfectly located, it’s bordered by the Caribbean Sea as well as a national park and the Sierra Nevada mountains to the south.

-Cartagena, around 200 miles away, has a reputation as a party town whereas Santa Marta is a peaceful and relaxed place.
-You can find some fine dining and shopping as well as an abundance of the colonial-style buildings that give Cartagena its character.
+Cartagena, around 200 miles away, has a reputation as a party town whereas Santa Marta is peaceful.
+You can find fine dining and shopping as well as an abundance of the colonial-style buildings that give Santa Marta its character.

-Cartagena is an outdoor and ecologically aware town.
-Nearby you can go hiking, climbing, rafting, and take in the varied flora and fauna of the area and nearby jungle.
+Nearby Santa Marta are opportunities for hiking, climbing, rafting, and taking in the varied flora and fauna of the jungle.
 The beaches are uncrowded and as perfect as anywhere else in the Caribbean.

 More on real estate in Colombia…

-While areas of Mexico have experienced a rapid rise in prices, you can still find plenty of opportunities for bargain real estate.
-Beachfront property is generally expensive, but for those who love the fresh air and spectacular views of mountainside living, Mexico is perfect.
+While areas of Mexico have experienced a rapid rise in prices, in 2021 you can still find plenty of opportunities for cheap real estate.
+Beachfront property is expensive, but for those who love the fresh air and the spectacular views of mountainside living, Mexico is perfect.
 Being close to the States means shorter flight times than almost anywhere else.

 Most people have heard of Mexico’s big-name destinations and the prices have risen accordingly.
-However, countless other towns and cities you may not have offer a range of lifestyles and bargains.
-It’s here that the best real estate deals are found.
+But countless lesser-known towns and cities offer a range of lifestyles and bargains.
+You can find the best real estate deals for buying cheap real estate overseas.

 Álamos is a town located in Northwest Mexico that dates back to the late 17th century.
-It lies in the foothills of the Sierra Madre Occidental and retains a lot of its original charm.
+It lies in the foothills of the Sierra Madre Occidental and retains its original charm.
 Mansions line cobblestone streets on a backdrop of mountains and rugged countryside.

 Homes sell from as little as US$35,000, which buys you a basic home but an amazing lifestyle.
 If you’re looking to spend more, you can buy houses all the way up to authentic colonial mansions, which are often a steal.

 Xalapa is another town where you can pick up property for less than US$40,000.
-Based in Veracruz State, Xalapa is about 200 miles east of Mexico City and a 1-hour drive from the Caribbean.
-The small town is surrounded by volcanoes and mountains and is at an altitude of 4650 feet.
-Mexico’s highest mountain, Pico de Orizaba can be seen from Xalapa.
-Around 500 expats reside in the town, but they tend to keep to themselves, and you won’t find too many community events or expat hangouts.
+Based in Veracruz State, Xalapa is about 200 miles east of Mexico City and a one-hour drive from the Caribbean.
+Volcanoes and mountains, at an altitude of 4650 feet, surround this small town.
+Mexico’s highest mountain, Pico de Orizaba, can be seen from Xalapa.
+Around 500 expats live here, but they tend to keep to themselves, and you won’t find many community events or expat hangouts.

 Prices are unlikely to appreciate quickly, meaning Xalapa is not somewhere for a short-term investment.
-You can find plenty of things to do, and a rich cultural life, excellent restaurants, as well as shopping.
+You can find plenty of things to do, a rich cultural life, excellent restaurants, and shopping.

 Durango is another mountain town offering an authentic slice of Mexican life.
 Used as a filming location for lots of old Westerns, the landscape will feel familiar to anyone who used to watch cowboy movies.

-The weather is cooler in December and January, averaging 69°F, and in May and June reaches 86°F. At night the temperatures always drop to around 60°F. In these pleasant temperatures you have no need for air conditioning or heating.
+The weather is cooler in December and January, averaging 69°F, with temperatures reaching 86°F in May and June .
+At night the temperatures always drop to around 60°F. In this pleasant climate you have no need for air conditioning or heating.

-Durango has almost no expat community; you will need to learn Spanish if you want to survive here.
-The downside of this is property will take longer to sell here.
+Durango has almost no expat community; you will need to learn Spanish if you want to thrive here.
+The downside of this is property will take longer to sell.